vt-aoe-nanosat-avionics/andrew-c_dh/ta-expt/software/blink-timer-low-power/Readme.md

 * **SLEEPDEEP**: Controls whether the processor uses sleep or deep sleep as its power mode
     * 0: Sleep
     * 1: Deep sleep
-* **SLEEPONEXIT**: Configures teh CPU to automatically go to sleep when returning from an interrupt (Return from ISR)
+* **SLEEPONEXIT**: Configures the CPU to automatically go to sleep when returning from an interrupt (Return from ISR)
     * 0: Do not sleep when returning from an interrupt
     * 1: Enter sleep or deep sleep when returning from an interrupt